pasmopy/pasmopy/docs/index.rst

 * Construction of mechanistic models from text
 * Personalization of the model using transcriptome data
-* Prediction of patient outcome through classification based on signaling dynamics
+* Prediction of patient outcome based on *in silico* signaling dynamics
 * Sensitivity analysis for prediction of potential drug targets

 .. toctree::